ark1375/K-modem_Optimization/README.md

 * [Credits](#credits)

 ## Problem Description
-#### Original Description
+#### Original K-Modem Description
-The K-Modem problem is actually not a stand-alone problem itself.
-It is a variation of an old, computational geometry problem called **Art Gallery Illumination Probelm** that consists on _finding the minimum number of light sources needed to illuminate a simple polygon (eg. map of a gallery)_<sup>[1](#credits)</sup>.
-One of the famous variations of the problem is **K-Modem Illumination Problem**.
-For a non-negative number _k_, a _k-modem_ is a wireless deice that can penetrate _k_ "walls".
-Let _L_ be a set of _n_ line segments (or lines) in the plane.
-A k-modem __illuminates all__ points _p_ of the plane such that the interior of the line segment joining p and the k-modem intersects at most _k_ elements of _L_.
-In general, k-modem illumination problems consist on finding the minimum number of k-modems necessary to illuminate a certain subset of the plane, for a given L.
+For the original description of K-Modem problem, check out the [Technical Details](TechincalDetails.md/#problem_description).
-#### A subset of the K-Modem Problem
+#### A Subset of the K-Modem Problem
 _**Note**: This is a subset of the original K-Modem illumination problem and it is the actual problem that the code is written for.
-With little adjustments (check [Technical Details](TechincalDetails.md/#problem_description)) the code can solve the original problem as well._
+With little adjustments (check [Technical Details](TechincalDetails.md\#problem_description)) the code can solve the original problem as well._
 Let _P_ be a simple polygon consist of an outter shell (the outter walls) and zero or more holes (check the screenshots).
 Given the number of k-modems available _q_, and the penetration rate _k_, what are the best cordinates to put the k-modems on, such that the maximum area of the polygon is covered.
-If we asume that there is signal-confliction between k-modems such that for a random point _p(x,y)_
+Another custom variation of the problem comes from the asumption that the k-modems can have signal confliction.
+If any point is covered by more than one k-modem, signal confliction happen and the point is not covered anymore.

 ## Requirements

 ## Installation